In public, was NEVER the place to lose your cool. God forbid “they” got proof that you were as uncivilized and ignorant as “they” thought you were.

 Eventually, the discourse you think is funny or harmless, will offend someone who, in an instant, will forget about all that they can potentially lose by responding badly, or impulsively.

-Even the most mild-mannered, nicest, sweetest people have another, not so pleasant side that's running over with the thoughts, memories, and feelings of being disrespected, mistreated, ridiculed, insulted, or bullied.
+Even the most mild-mannered, nicest, sweetest people, have another, not so pleasant side, that's running over with the thoughts, memories, and feelings of being disrespected, mistreated, ridiculed, insulted, or bullied.
 Maybe they didn't confront, correct, or check others.
 Maybe they regret repeatedly turning the other cheek, or laughing it off.
 Maybe others are no longer around TO confront.

-You have to know there's a possibility your big mouth will incur the wrath of someone who has had enough, and you might catch the hands, or the cuss-out that thirty-five other people deserved.
+You have to know there's a possibility that your big mouth will incur the wrath of someone who has had enough, and you might catch the hands, or the cuss-out that thirty-five other people deserved.

 It's just a good idea to think...and think again.

-Jokes at the expense of the dignity of others aren't funny.
+Jokes, at the expense of the dignity of others, aren't funny.
 Some people might laugh.
 Others might briefly forget where they are, calmly walk their tuxedoed selves up to the stage on which you stand, care less about the global audience, and slap you silly.
 Would it be right?
 Probably not.
 The satisfaction in the moment, however, was probably strangely gratifying.

 Those tears were full.
 Perhaps a mix of pride, joy...and worry.
 From the stroll back to his seat, to the acceptance of his award, there was a lot of time to process, and perhaps regret what he had done.